cowboy/battlelog-hacks/README.md

 Running in "development" mode:

-1. Clone the repo (You'll probably need [Git for Windows](http://code.google.com/p/msysgit/) first).
+1. Install [Git for Windows](http://code.google.com/p/msysgit/) if you don't already have it.
+2. In Git Bash, run `git clone git://github.com/cowboy/battlelog-hacks.git && cd battlelog-hacks && git submodule init && git submodule update`
-1. Disable the `battlelog-hacks.user.js` extension in Chrome's "Extensions" manager.
+3. Disable the `battlelog-hacks.user.js` extension in Chrome's "Extensions" manager.
-2. Run `start-webserver.cmd` in the `dev` directory.
-3. Drag `battlelog-hacks-dev.user.js` into the browser and click Ok/Continue/Install as-necessary.
+4. Drag `battlelog-hacks-dev.user.js` into the browser and click Ok/Continue/Install as-necessary.
+5. Run `start-webserver.cmd` from the `dev` subdirectory.
+6. Edit scripts in the `dev\src` subdirectory.
-4. Reload Battlelog.
+7. Reload Battlelog.
+8. Repeat steps 6-7 ad nauseum.
+Note that if you add or rename files, you'll need to edit `dev\node\files.js` and kill/restart the webserver (step 5).
+9. Once done, run `build.cmd` from the `dev` subdirectory to build `dist\battlelog-hacks.js`.

 _Remember that once you're done developing, you'll need to disable `battlelog-hacks-dev.user.js` and re-enable `battlelog-hacks.user.js` in Chrome's "Extensions" manager.
 Or just leave the webserver running, always._

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Issue a pull request when done.
 Found a bug?
 [File an issue](https://github.com/cowboy/battlelog-hacks/issues).

+_Also, please don't edit files in the "dist" subdirectory as they are generated via `build.cmd`.
+You'll find source code in the `dev\src` subdirectory!_

 ## Release History
 10/30/2011